 - Step 2: “Anti-ice” protects the wings from new ice, frost, and snow.

-If the snow has stopped falling, then the de-icing process is complete.
+If the snow has stopped falling, the process is complete after de-icing.
 The flight crew can taxi to the runway and safely takeoff.
-If it’s still snowing, then we have a problem…
+If it’s still snowing, there is more to do…

-Step #2: Anti-Icing – Protect the airplane from NEW bad stuff!
+Step #2: Anti-Icing – Protection From NEW Bad Stuff!

-The weather is crummy and the snow is falling down hard.
+The weather is crummy and the snow fall continues.
 While Type-1 fluid does a great job of removing snow and ice, it doesn’t protect the wings from new snow.
 Even during a short taxi, dangerous accumulations of snow can build up on the aircraft.

 If you get the “green stuff” on a flight, watch the wing during the takeoff roll.
 You’ll see it do its thing!